 Is a 96-gallon cart sufficient?

 - National surveys indicate that a 96-gallon container is adequate for an average household.
-You may request a smaller cart, if you do not need the larger cart.
-Contact the Customer Call Center at (361) 826-CITY (2489) to request a smaller cart.

 Where should I place my carts and what about parking on collection days?

 - The carts must be placed at the street curb, away from mailboxes, low hanging branches, shrubbery or other obstacles.

 - Corner houses should place carts on street address, not on the side street.

 - On collection days, we ask that you do not park your vehicle at the curb so that the truck can easily approach the cart(s).